-The need for truck factoring companies is multiplying continuously, and trucking industry is becoming one of the fastest-growing field.
-This field has always been attractive to individuals who are devoted, persistent and determined to make a difference in the company they work for and in their world.
-This is about drivers, who use their hard work, skills and dedication to make the business easier and more productive for everyone around them.
-The field, so far, has responded by generously rewarding them with reasonable salary and benefits.
-Consequently, many company owners and management in this industry have also enjoyed their productive and financially rewarding business.
+The need for truck factoring companies is multiplying continuously, and the trucking industry is becoming one of the fastest-growing fields.
+This field has always been attractive to individuals who are devoted, persistent, and determined to make a difference in the company they work for and in their world.
+This is about drivers, who use their hard work, skills, and dedication to making the business easier and more productive for everyone around them.
+The field, so far, has responded by generously rewarding them with reasonable salaries and benefits.
+Consequently, many company owners and managers in this industry have also enjoyed their productive and financially rewarding business.

 So when things are going well, what exactly are the number crunchers who say there is a driver shortage in the truck industry missing out on?
 What exactly is making the math fuzzy anyway?
 What are the hindrances to getting the fact straight?
 Let’s break these puzzles down into perceivable pieces and examine the major areas of concern, without getting too agitated at this point.